Welcome to the Kingston and Richmond Emotional Health Service

 - Difficulties in coping with everyday life after experiencing a trauma or significant life event

-If a child/young person has a diagnosis of ADHD or ASD and there are significant behavioural or emotional well being concerns, despite attendance at a specialist parenting group, Tier 2 will be able to offer specialist intervention.
+If a child/young person has a diagnosis of ADHD or autism and there are significant behavioural or emotional well being concerns, despite attendance at a specialist parenting group, Tier 2 will be able to offer specialist intervention.

 We do not accept referrals if: